Looking Over Your House Paint Warranty

 First, it's a good idea to inspect your exterior during different times of the day, as lighting is important.
 You may find something that needs attention only seeing it during either morning, afternoon, or evening hours.
 Can never inspect enough, but may not be on your highest priority.
 If you happen to see spots appearing, like oil spots dotted over your exterior, this will not get any better.
 Time to stop it in it's tracks, applying a fresh coat of paint over it.
 In this instant shown above, we primed the entire side, having too many individual spots to prime, so might as well prime the complete section.

 After that has been done, it is a good idea to keep trimming vegetation back and away from your newly painted surfaces.
 This keeps moisture away, allowing it to roll off like water on a duck's back.
 Especially in areas where it snows.
 Snow buildup next to the home can virtually ruin siding in a very short time.
 Having shrubs, and small trees next to your home does not allow the moisture to leave near as quickly as it should.
 Say remember, we are not putting Marine paint on your home!

 And speaking of water, it is a good idea to stand out in the rain with an umbrella checking water drainage, gutters, and downspouts, to make sure no excessive water is being splattered on your painted surfaces.
+If you have excessive leaks with your gutters, many advantages, replacing them now!
 Don't worry what the neighbors may think.
 Front and back porch columns are another good area to check during a downpour, making sure water is flowing away from your home's painted surfaces.